petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 of their work
 by applying Continuous Reproducibility principles to their projects.
-This essentially means automating dependency management and artifact generation to simplify reproducibility down to a single command.
+This essentially means automating dependency management and artifact generation to simplify reproducibility down to a single command that can be run many times per day throughout the entire project lifecycle.

 Is it worth the extra effort?
 You may think it's not, but it almost certainly is.